Zimmer's woodcreeper: Vocalization

 Zimmer's woodcreeper sings on and off throughout the day.
 Its song is "a rapid series of high-frequency notes described as 'tr'r'r'r'r'r'r'r'r'r'r' " and also as a "very high, fast, almost level series of 'i' notes".

 Status

-The IUCN originally assessed Zimmer's woodcreeper as being of Least Concern but since 2012 has rated it as Near Threatened.
-It has a somewhat limited range and its unknown population size is believed to be decreasing.
-"The primary threat to this species is accelerating deforestation in the Amazon basin."
+The IUCN originally assessed Zimmer's woodcreeper as being of Least Concern but since 2012, but rated it as Near Threatened from 2012 – 2024.
+It is once again considered Least Concern.
+It has a large range, occurring across most of the river valleys of the Amazon Basin, but its unknown population size is believed to be decreasing.
+It is primarily threatened by habitat loss due to deforestation.
 It is considered fairly common to common in the central part of its range and less common at the upriver reaches where the flooded areas are narrower.
 "Because island forest is necessarily successional, this species is probably less susceptible to human disturbance than are many woodcreepers, provided that relatively tall forest is available."